-The applicant, Barbara Bancroft (hereinafter "Applicant") filed an application requesting a variance from the setback requirements of Section 143-37(A)(2) of the Lower Providence Township Zoning Ordinance in connection with the construction of a carport built on existing paving.
-The application was properly advertised, and a public hearing was held before the Lower Providence Township Zoning Hearing Board (the "Board") on May 22, 2014 at the Lower Providence Township Building.
-All members of the Board were present.
+Applicants Laszlo Otvos and Elisabeth Otvos-Papp (hereinafter referred to as the "Applicants") filed an application requesting variances from the side yard setback requirements of Section 143-37A(2) of the Lower Providence Township Zoning Ordinance in connection with the proposed construction of a three-season sunroom addition on top of the existing deck.
+The application was properly advertised, and a public hearing was held before the Lower Providence Township Zoning Hearing Board on May 22, 2014 at the Lower Providence Township Building.
+All members of the Zoning Hearing Board were present.
 Also present were Brandon Zanan, the Solicitor, Michael Mrozinski, the Director of Community Development responsible for Zoning/Code Enforcement and the Court Reporter.